ahmad307/Sort-Algorithms-Analysis/README.md

 # Sort-Algorithms-Analysis
-My implementation of some of the well-known sorting algorithms, with runtime calculation and analysis using Matplotlib
+My implementation of some of the well-known sorting algorithms, with calulation of each algorithm's runtime with different datasets, and then analysing obtained data using *Matplotlib* Python library.